mmendiet/DeepRL_pytorch/README.md

 # Transfer Learning Between Different Games for Prediction via Generative Methods
 This repository is a modified version of [DeepRL_pytorch](https://github.com/wuyx/DeepRL_pytorch) for use in my Reinforcement Learning course project.
-The aim of this project is to quantify transfer learning and cross-game compatibility for model-based prediction.
+The aim of this project is to quantify transfer learning and cross-game compatibility in Atari.

 Utilized algorithms:
 * Deep Q-Learning (DQN)